CryptoRAT/dbd_randomizer_service/docs/DATABASE.md

 ---

-Following these steps will ensure that the development database is correctly configured and ready for use.
+Following these steps will ensure that the development and test databases is correctly configured and ready for use.